ckvuby/TFLStatusProject/README.md

 # TFL Status Project

-This project is a solution to the TFL Status project described here: https://wiki.regn.net/wiki/UK_Development_Teams/Makers_Graduate_Projects
+The idea is to use .net core to create a service that fetches the TFL line status and displays it on-screen.

 It accesses Transport For London’s API to get the status of all tube lines and displays them to the user.
 The solution comprises of both a console app and a web app.